ddepeppe/ELK-Stacker/README.md

 - Update the hosts file to include the destination machines ex. webservers and elk.
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 Playbooks are YAML files and have the extension .yml.
-These files are copied the /etc/ansible and /etc/ansible/roles folders.
+These files are copied the /etc/ansible and /etc/ansible/roles folders and are executed with th ecommand ansible-playbook playbookname.yml

 Playbooks include:
 install-elk.yml